-COMLEX USA Level- 2 Cognitive Evaluation (CE) examination
+COMLEX USA Level 2 - Cognitive Evaluation (CE) examination

-- Students will be made eligible to schedule their COMLEX-USA Level 2-CE Exam upon achieving the TouroCOM COMSAE Phase 2 exam threshold score (minimum of 500). - Students are advised to sit for their COMLEX-USA Level 2-CE examination within sixty days of achieving the COMSAE Phase 2 threshold.
-Students must sit for their COMLEX-USA Level 2 -CE examination by a date that meets with approval of the Clinical Dean and/or Dean.
-Students that have met the COMSAE threshold are encouraged to sit for COMLEX Level 2-CE by a date that allows a score to be available to residency program directors on the first day that residency program directors can begin reviewing applications, which is September 27, 2023, for the Class of 2024. - NBOME COMLEX-USA Level 2- CE score release dates can be found. https://www.nbome.org/assessments/comlex-usa/comlex-usa-level-2-ce/scores- transcripts/score-release-dates/ - •
+Students will be made eligible to schedule their COMLEX-USA Level 2-CE Exam upon achieving the TouroCOM COMSAE Phase 2 exam threshold score (minimum of 500).

+Students are advised to sit for their COMLEX-USA Level 2-CE examination within sixty days of achieving the COMSAE Phase 2 threshold.
+Students that have not sat for the COMLEX Level 2-CE exam within 60 sixty days will be required to sit for another COM sanctioned COMSAE and achieve the benchmark.
+Students must sit for their COMLEX-USA Level 2-CE examination by a date that meets with approval of the Clinical Dean and/or Dean.
+Students that have met the COMSAE threshold are encouraged to sit for COMLEX Level 2-CE by a date that allows a score to be available to residency program directors on the first day that residency program directors can begin reviewing applications, which is September 24, 2025, for the Class of 2026.

+NBOME COMLEX-USA Level 2 CE score release dates